RPinkha/June-Code-Jam-2024/README.md

 Below are conclusions based on the different routing strategies and distance calculation techniques used:

 **Haversine Distance Calculation**
-The Haversine formula is useful for calculating the great-circle distance between two points on the Earth's surface, which is an approximation of the shortest distance over the Earth's surface.
-Ideal for quick distance estimations and initial route planning when exact road distances are not required.
+The Haversine formula is used for calculating the great-circle distance between two points on the Earth's surface, which is an approximation of the shortest distance over the Earth's surface.
+It was utilized for distance estimations and initial route planning without exact road distances.

 **OSRM (Open Source Routing Machine) API**
-OSRM is used to calculate realistic driving routes based on road networks, considering actual driving conditions, road restrictions, and traffic data.
-Essential for detailed travel planning and navigation, ensuring that the routes are practical and follow real-world constraints.
+OSRM is used to calculate realistic driving routes based on road networks, considering actual driving conditions, road restrictions, and sometimes traffic data.
+It was essential for detailed travel planning and navigation, ensuring that the routes were practical and followed real-world constraints.

-**Traveling Salesman Problem (TSP) Solved with OR-Tools** The TSP finds the shortest possible route that visits each location exactly once and returns to the origin point.
-This is particularly useful for optimizing travel routes to minimize distance or time.
-Utilized for optimal route planning in various scenarios such as logistics, delivery services, and efficient trip planning.
+**Traveling Salesman Problem (TSP) Solved with OR-Tools** OR-Tools is used to solve the TSP, finding the shortest possible route that visits each location exactly once.
+This was useful for optimizing travel routes to minimize distance.

 ## Route Models